Our students recognise that they have a role in serving their immediate communities with their time, skills and talents.

 This project is being driven by our young people and it is delightful to observe them forging such strong links with the residents through chatting together, offering musical performances and reading poetry.

-Approximately once every half-term, a group of our children spend around two hours after school talking with the senior citizens and sharing their experiences of the school day.
+In the Senior School, a group of our children spend time after school talking with senior citizens of local care homes and sharing their experiences of the school day.
 Relationships develop and friendships are deepening as our students interact so effectively with the residents.
 They pick up on previous conversations and, of course, they hear great wisdom from them too.

 We have recently explored the NCS programme and our Year 11 and 12 students have positively engaged with this.
 National Citizen Service (NCS) has offered our students the chance to embark on exhilarating challenges that will enable them to make their mark and build skills for work and life.
 More than 200,000 young people have already joined the programme and we are thrilled that our students have taken up this opportunity to work together to positively impact their own communities.